 What steps are boards taking now to position themselves for the future?
-33 percent of survey respondents in Nigeria and 47 percent globally reported that their board is assessing its future needs.
-38 percent of the Nigerian respondents said their board is actively recruiting for specific expertise/skills.
-Other actions include improving both board and individual director evaluations to help identify gaps, as well as improving director onboarding and education.
-Underscoring one of the major barriers boards are facing,10 percent of those polled in Nigeria reported removing underperforming directors.
+Nearly half of survey respondents reported that their board is assessing its future needs, and 45 percent said their board is actively recruiting for specific expertise/skills.
+Other actions include improving both board and individual director evaluations to help identify gaps, as well as improving director onboarding/education.
+Underscoring one of the major barriers boards are facing, only 16 percent of those polled reported removing underperforming directors.
 One board member interviewed highlighted the importance of taking action in that respect, noting, "If a director is no longer making a meaningful contribution for whatever reason, the board should address that directly and respectfully."

-The key takeaway from the survey is that a strategic, integrated approach is required to planning board composition, succession planning, and ensuring adequate diversity.
-This should be part of the discussions by the full board on the organisation's long-term strategy.
+The key takeaway from the survey is that a strategic, integrated approach to board succession planning, composition, and diversity is required and should be part of discussions by the full board about long-term strategy.
 Of course, robust board and individual director evaluations are also critical-and a key area that requires attention by many boards.
 For many boards, this is a significant challenge, and there is work to do.